 7. Pay the application fee of $75 USD

 The application fee is $75, payable through LSAC by credit card.
+The application fee is separate and in addition to any fees charged by LSAC for its application, credential assembly, and authentication services.
 This fee is nonrefundable and will not be credited to tuition in the event of admission.

 8. Receive confirmation of your application